-Lowering your “bad” cholesterol can reduce your risk of having a heart attack or stroke.
-“Bad” cholesterol is also called LDL, or low-density lipoprotein.
-A number of lifestyle changes can help you improve your cholesterol level.
+Lowering your bad cholesterol can reduce your risk of having a heart attack or stroke.
+Bad cholesterol is also called LDL, or low-density lipoprotein.
+A number of lifestyle changes (for example, diet and exercise) can help you improve your cholesterol level.
 Your doctor may ask you try these changes for 6 months to 1 year.
-If they don’t help, your doctor may prescribe medicine to lower your cholesterol.
+If they don’t help, your doctor may prescribe medicine to lower your cholesterol..

 Path to improved health

 Even if you take cholesterol-lowering medicine, it’s important to keep up with your lifestyle changes.
 Eating healthy and being physically active can make your medicine more effective.
 Your doctor can give you tips on how to make healthy food choices.
-He or she can also suggest how to include physical activity in your daily routine.
+They also can suggest how to include physical activity in your daily routine..

 What are some common cholesterol-lowering medicines?

 Several types of medicine are used to treat high cholesterol levels.
 Your doctor will decide which type of medicine is right for you.
-He or she may prescribe more than 1 of these drugs at a time.
+They may prescribe more than 1 of these drugs at a time.